 God gave me the wisdom to know what to do next, but I still needed help to follow through.
 The friends in my life made all the difference.
 They walked with me through that time, gave me advice, and helped me gain the confidence I needed to take my next step.

-Quitting that relationship changed my perspective on my job, my living situation, and my future.
+Quitting that one thing changed my perspective on my job, my living situation, and my future.
 I found fresh hope and purpose.
 I wanted to quit everything because I thought that’s what I needed.
 It turns out I just needed the wisdom to quit the right things.
 Then, everything else fell into place.

 If you’re feeling stuck in life and want to find wisdom so you can move forward, here are a couple of tips to keep in mind: